 Follow the steps below to learn exactly how I would do it:

-- Remove large contaminants – Before even thinking about using water or products to clean the car, I want to make sure any leaves, branches or mulch is removed from the car.
+- Remove large contaminants – Before even thinking about using water or products to clean the car make sure any leaves, branches, or mulch are removed from the car.

-Normally these things are much harder to remove when they’re wet, so it’s best just to get them out of the way.
+These things are much harder to remove when they’re wet so it’s best just to get them out of the way.

-- Pre-Wash The Car – For most, pre-washing the car is a must.
+- Pre-Wash The Car – Pre-washing the car is a must.
 Whether you pre-wash it with snow foam, traffic film remover or another product doesn’t matter.

-If the vehicle is covered In stubborn dirt or grime, it makes sense to use a pre-wash that will loosen up the dirt and lubricate the panel to prevent scratching.
+If the vehicle is covered In stubborn dirt or grime using pre-wash will loosen up the dirt and lubricate the panel to prevent scratching.

 - Perform A Contact Wash – Depending on how much mold is remaining on the car, you may want to use a stronger product than shampoo.

-Using a strong shampoo such as CarPro Reset or Meguiars NXT Generation Car Wash is normally enough, however, you may want to use an all-purpose cleaner or degreaser for the areas that are badly affected.
+Using a strong shampoo such as CarPro Reset or Meguiars NXT Generation Car Wash is normally enough.
+If it’s really dirty you may want to use an all-purpose cleaner, bug & tar remover, or even a degreaser.